The Art of Characterization

 When the writing is done well, the reader can contemplate and talk about and psychologize over these created characters, discussing the motives of the characters as if these fictional creations were real people.

-It has been said — and I agree with this — that one of the truest tests of a timeless story or novel or play is when we can discuss the characters as though they were real people: we can plumb their psyches and talk about what moves and motivates these characters, just as we would with real and living humans.
+It has been said that one of the truest tests of a timeless story or novel or play is when we can discuss the characters as though they were real people — we can plumb their psyches and talk about what moves and motivates these fictional characters, just as we would with real and living humans — and I think that this test is true: it is one of the best tests of timeless literature.

 “This, I’m certain,” we can say, “is why Henrik acted that way, and that is why Mikael responded thus, and it’s also why Lisbeth, who in my opinion is the most complicated and interesting person by far in The Girl with the Dragon Tattoo — and that’s saying a lot, because all the major characters are well-developed and excellent — felt this way, and it all makes perfect sense….”